gmacd/copper-old/Readme.md

 BOOTBOOT/CONFIG stores the config vars.

 Everything other than the kernel should be bytecode (wasm).
 Ideally  we shuld be able to edit it live, like with smalltalk, but I have not idea how to do that.
+The wasm should be JIT'ed when loaded.
+Could have a cache for recently used programs.